tum-fml/vda5050_connector/README.md

 * install the ROS MQTT bridge: http://wiki.ros.org/mqtt_bridge
 * configure the MQTT Bridge, e. g. change config endpoints, certificate storage location and topics.

+As an example, we describe how to configurate the mqtt bridge to work with AWS.

 ## Steps to Install the Connector
 Go to your `catkin_ws` and switch to the src folder:
 ```console